You can also watch our video series on setting up a sales team meeting agenda that motivates your salesforce and improves productivity.

 This might seem overwhelming, especially when finding new ways to motivate your team.
 Which is why having a consistent agenda will make life easier.

-So, what exactly should you include in your agenda?
+So, what exactly should you include in your team meeting agenda?

-The best meetings focus on data, feedback and specific actions.
+The best meetings focus on data, feedback and specific action items.

 Here are some meeting topics that should be on your sales meeting agenda: